Relocation Guide · Last updated 2 June 2026

 | Healthcare (GHA as resident) | Free at the point of use |

-Petrol is notably cheaper in Gibraltar than in the UK or Spain, which is one genuine cost saving.
-Groceries can be bought in Spain (La Linea is directly across the border and far cheaper for everyday shopping), and many Gibraltar residents routinely cross to shop for food.
-With the new border arrangements in 2026, this is easier than ever.
+Petrol is notably cheaper in Gibraltar than in the UK or Spain, which is one genuine saving.
+Groceries can be bought in La Linea de la Concepcion, directly across the border, at significantly lower cost than Gibraltar supermarkets, and many Gibraltar residents routinely cross for everyday shopping.
+With the UK-EU treaty provisional application date of 15 July 2026, border crossings are expected to become smoother still.

 Housing Options for Retirees

-Gibraltar's median apartment price sits around £750 per square foot at the time of writing, making it one of the most expensive property markets in Europe on a per-square-foot basis.
-That said, apartments are small by European standards, so total purchase prices are not necessarily eye-watering.
+Gibraltar's property market is among the most expensive in Europe on a per-square-foot basis.
+That said, apartments are typically compact, so total purchase prices are not necessarily extreme by London or Monaco standards.

-A two-bedroom apartment in a mid-range development in Gibraltar typically costs £350,000-£600,000 at the time of writing.
+A two-bedroom apartment in a mid-range development in Gibraltar typically sits in the range of £350,000-£600,000 (public listings indicate, as of 2026).
 Ocean Village and newer developments command higher prices.
-The Westside town centre and older areas offer more value per square foot but older building stock.
+The Westside town centre and older areas offer more value per square foot but with older building stock.

-Some retirees choose to rent rather than buy — especially initially, to test whether Gibraltar suits them long-term before committing capital to a purchase.
-This is a sensible approach.
-The rental market is active and there is no shortage of decent options.
+Some retirees choose to rent rather than buy, especially initially, to test whether Gibraltar suits them long-term before committing capital.
+The rental market is active and there is a reasonable range of options across the territory.

 Gibraltar vs Other Popular Retirement Destinations